Ford Brake Rotors Buyer's Guide

 - Material composition

 OEM and aftermarket rotors differ from each other when it comes to these three factors.
 This comparison guide will walk you through each factor and go over how OEM and aftermarket rotors compare to each other.

-How to Replace Ford Brake Rotors
+How To Replace Ford Brake Rotors

-If you have right tools, replacing the rotors on your Ford is something you can do at home.
+If you have the right tools, replacing the rotors on your Ford is something you can do at home.
 The process basically involves removing the wheels, moving the brake calipers out of the way, and then replacing the rotors.
 This replacement tutorial has a comprehensive list of steps you can follow, as well as a list of tools.